-This Order gives the force of law to the Convention between Ireland and Montenegro for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, which is set out in the Schedule to the Order.
+This Order gives the force of law to the Convention between Ireland and the Kingdom of Saudi Arabia for the avoidance of double taxation and the prevention of tax evasion with respect to taxes on income, which is set out in the Schedule to the Order.
 The effect of the Convention is summarised below.

-This Convention with Montenegro, which was signed in Podgorica on 7th October 2010 is comprehensive in scope and is based on the OECD Model Convention.
+This Convention with the Kingdom of Saudi Arabia, which was signed at Riyadh on 19 of October, 2011, is comprehensive in scope and is based on the OECD Model Convention.

-The taxes covered by the Convention are, for Ireland, Income Tax, Income Levy, Corporation Tax and Capital Gains Tax: for Montenegro, the Corporate Profit Tax, and the Personal Income Tax.
+The taxes covered by the Convention are, for Ireland, Income Tax, Universal Social Charge, Corporation Tax and Capital Gains Tax: for the Kingdom of Saudi Arabia, the Zakat and the income tax including the natural gas investment tax.

-The Convention provides for the allocation of taxing rights between Ireland and Montenegro and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of Montenegro, may under the terms of the Convention be taxed in both countries.
+The Convention provides for the allocation of taxing rights between Ireland and the Kingdom of Saudi Arabia and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of the Kingdom of Saudi Arabia may under the terms of the Convention be taxed in both countries.

-Where both countries continue to have taxing rights, for example in the case of certain dividend, interest and royalty payments, business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
-Irish direct investors (i.e. Irish companies holding 10% or more of the capital of the paying company) in receipt of dividends from a Montenegrin company are granted credit for the tax paid by the Montenegrin company on the profits out of which the dividends are paid (known as credit for underlying tax).
+Where both countries continue to have taxing rights, for example in the case of certain dividends and royalties, business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
+Irish direct investors (i.e. Irish companies holding 5% or more of the voting power of the paying company) in receipt of dividends from a Saudi company are granted credit for the tax paid by the Saudi company on the profits out of which the dividends are paid (known as credit for underlying tax).